Minority government: Coalitions and alliances

 To deal with situations in parliamentary systems where no clear majority to form a government exists, two or more parties may establish a formal coalition government, commanding a clear majority of the parliamentary members.
 A party might also enter into less formal alliances or agreements with other parties or individual members to allow the minority government to stay in office.

 A common situation is a governance with "jumping majorities", where the cabinet stays as long as it can negotiate support from a majority in the parliament, even though that majority may be differently formed from issue to issue or bill to bill.
 On occasion, the legislature may permit a minority cabinet to continue in office despite having been defeated on a given vote, and a minority government might even bring on a confidence vote and threaten to resign should the legislature vote against it.

 An alternative arrangement is a looser alliance of parties, exemplified by Sweden.
 There the long-governing Social Democrats have ruled with more or less formal support from other parties – in the mid-20th century from Agrarians, after 1968 from Communists, and more recently from Greens and ex-Communists – and have thus been able to retain executive power and (in practice) legislative initiative.
 This is also common in Canada, where nine elections from 1921 to 2005 effectively produced minority federal governments.
 The parties can rarely cooperate enough to establish a formal coalition but operate under a loose agreement instead.

 Occasionally, a confidence and supply agreement may be formed.
 This is a more formal pact that still falls short of creating a coalition government.
 In the Canadian province of Ontario, the Liberal Party formed a minority government from 1985 to 1987 on the basis of a formal accord with the New Democratic Party (NDP): the NDP agreed to support the Liberals for two years on all confidence motions and budgetary legislation, in exchange for the passage of certain legislative measures proposed by the NDP.
 This was not a formal coalition, because the NDP remained an opposition party and was not given seats in the cabinet.
 In this case, the Liberals did not even have a plurality of seats: the Progressive Conservatives were the largest single party with 52 seats, whereas the Liberals had 48 and the NDP had 25.

-New Zealand's 48th Parliament operated with both a coalition and a looser agreement: the government was a coalition between the Labour Party and the Progressives, while United Future and New Zealand First had an agreement to support the government on confidence matters, while the Green Party abstained.
+New Zealand's 48th Parliament operated with both a coalition and a looser agreement: the government was a coalition between the Labour Party and the Progressives, while United Future and New Zealand First had an agreement to support the government on confidence matters, while the Green Party was able to negotiate a cooperation agreement.